KassieKitsune/PluralQuartz/README.md

 # Installation
 ## Option 1: Build Vencord from Source
-This option is recommended if you have a comfortable relationship to your system's terminal
+This option is recommended if you have a comfortable relationship to your system's terminal.
+Truth be told, we still reccomend this method for everyone.

 #### Step 1.
 Follow the Instructions on [installing Vencord from source](https://docs.vencord.dev/installing/)

 #### Step 2.
 Install [pkapi.js](https://github.com/greys-tools/pkapi.js#installation)<br>
-If you followed Step 1 correctly, you should be able to do this by simply copying & pasting this into your terminal
+If you followed Step 1 correctly, you should be able to do this by simply copying & pasting this into your terminal.

     npm install pkapi.js
 or